There may be affiliate links in this post. Read my disclosure policy to learn more.

 Blarney Castle in County Cork

 It’s hard to talk about Ireland without the Blarney stone coming up, but you might be surprised that the Blarney stone isn’t just sitting in some sheep field waiting to be kissed.
-Instead, you literally need to bend over backwards three stories above the ground to smack one on this chunk of limestone tucked high in the ramparts of Blarney Castle.
-(Don’t worry, they have staff on site to keep you from plummeting headfirst down the side the castle.)
+Instead, you need to bend over backward three stories above the ground to smack one on this chunk of limestone tucked high in the ramparts of Blarney Castle.
+(Don’t worry; they have staff on site to keep you from plummeting headfirst down the side of the castle.)

-While there are no guarantees that a visit to Blarney will actually enhance your public speaking abilities, the castle is well worth a stop, if only for a stroll through its beautiful manicured grounds.
+While there are no guarantees that visiting Blarney will enhance your public speaking abilities, the castle is well worth a stop, if only for a stroll through its beautiful manicured grounds.
 Once you’ve completed the backbreaking task of kissing the stone, you can enjoy sweeping views of the Irish countryside, including Blarney House and the gardens below.
-Don’t stop there, make sure to spend some time in West Cork o enjoy the beauty of this area.
+Don’t stop there; make sure to spend some time in West Cork to enjoy the beauty of this area.
 (It is my personal favorite!)

 Lough Eske Castle